platenio/platen/modules/platen/docs/markup/tabs.md

         Syntax: Markdown to _render_ for the tab
 ---

-The `tabs` codeblock renderer makes it possible for you to convert Markdown content into tabs, where users see different content depending on which tab is active.
+The `tabs` codeblock markup makes it possible for you to convert Markdown content into tabs, where users see different content depending on which tab is active.

 When used, it creates a [sref:`<div>`][s01] HTML container.
 Each tab is added as an